(la BET a lole)

 Special Populations: Elderly

-Elimination is reduced; lower maintenance dosage is generally required in elderly patients.
+Elimination is reduced in elderly patients.

 Use: Labeled Indications